obsidiansystems/obelisk/docs/mobile.md

 ### 1. Build the frontend bundle

-`cabal build backend` transparently cross-builds the frontend and assembles the bundle via the Setup.hs hook — this is the simplest way to get the artifact:
+`cabal build backend` transparently cross-builds the frontend and assembles the bundle via the Setup.hs hook; this is the simplest way to get the artifact:

 ```bash
 cabal build backend   # cross-builds + assembles the frontend